ericponto/ericponto.github.io/_posts/2016-12-05-teaching-rxjs.md

   .map(square);  // |--100-->
 {% endhighlight %}

 Ultimately though, an Observable is a container for a function.
-It contains function that takes an `observer` object and calls the `next`, `error`, and/or `complete` methods on that object (as we've seen above with `Observer.create`).
+It contains a function that takes an `observer` object and calls the `next`, `error`, and/or `complete` methods on that object (as we've seen above with `Observable.create`).
 Without the container, we could still get the base functionality of Observable with just a good ol' function.

 {% highlight javascript %}
 const observableFunction = (observer) => {